buildpacks/rfcs/text/0000-pack-package-refactor.md

     └── pedantic_imports
 ```

-First refactoring target structure.
-Note this is not set in stone.
+### Short term target structure
+This is a short term approximation for the structure that we would like to see.
+This is not set in stone
+and may be updated during implementation.

 ```
 .